sircle31/t-metaset-python/README.md

 ## The t-METASET Procedure: Python Implementation

 The numerical experiment presented in our paper was based on matlab implementation, primarily built on [Kulesza and Taskar, arXiv, 2011](https://arxiv.org/abs/1207.6083) for DPP and [Bostanabad et al. JMD, 2019](https://asmedigitalcollection.asme.org/mechanicaldesign/article/141/11/111402/955350/Globally-Approximate-Gaussian-Processes-for-Big) for GP.
-The python translation and its numerical results provided here are subject to discrepancies due to several factors, e.g., eigendecomposition by `numpy.linalg.eigh`, GP implementation through `gpytorch`.
+On the other hand, the python translation and its numerical results provided here are subject to discrepancies due to several factors, e.g., eigendecomposition by `numpy.linalg.eigh`, GP implementation through `gpytorch`.

 Unlike the matlab implementation, only the first roughness convergence is considered for the example numerical results, conducted for 2D orthotropic mechanical metamaterial dataset (Wang et al., SMO, 2019).
 In our numerical experiments, we use the precomputed data, whose the effective properties have been fully evaluated, so that we avoid the design evaluation (Xia and Breitkopf, SMO, 2015) that could be time-consuming and focus on the proposed task-aware data acquisition itself.
 It is important to note that the t-METASET has no access to the property data at the beginning, but will collect samples batch by batch and estimate the properties of unseen unit cells through the learner, which a GP unless replaced otherwise.